AdamStone/aberration/README.md

 file is specified, an additional set of patterns will be calculated which include both aberration and distortion corrections.

-The distortion correction it used to compensate for phase distortion due to the SLM surface not being perfectly flat.
+The distortion correction is used to compensate for phase distortion due to the SLM surface not being perfectly flat.
 An example 'distortion.bmp' pattern is included, but in practice each SLM module should have its own pattern provided by the manufacturer to be used here.
 The distortion-